A Survey on Open Information Extraction from Rule-based Model to Large Language Model: Discussion

-\textbf{External information} supplements OpenIE systems to enhance model performance.
-Early systems employ \textbf{\textit{expert rules}}, including heuristic rules that integrate domain knowledge and assist in error tracing and resolution, based on syntactic analyses such as POS-tagging \cite{chiticariu-etal-2013-rule, fader2011identifying}.
-Following this, the integration of \textbf{\textit{hierarchical information}} from knowledge bases (KBs) has advanced knowledge representation learning.
-This integration provides structured hierarchies and detailed factual knowledge, which support more organized relation extraction and data augmentation \cite{Xie2016RepresentationLO, Zhang2021OpenHR, Fangchao2021ElementIF}.
-More recently, with the development of LLMs, the \textbf{\textit{pre-trained knowledge}} within these models is utilized, encapsulating extensive relational data \cite{jiang2020can, petroni2020context} and enabling efficient retrieval with well-designed instructions.
+\textbf{External information} supplements {\openie} systems to enhance model performance.
+Early systems employ \textbf{\textit{expert rules}}, including heuristic rules that integrate domain knowledge and assist in error tracing and resolution, based on syntactic analyses like POS-tagging \cite{chiticariu-etal-2013-rule, fader2011identifying}.
+Following this, the integration of \textbf{\textit{hierarchical information}} from knowledge bases (KBs) advances knowledge representation learning.
+This integration provides structured hierarchies and detailed factual knowledge, supporting more organized relation extraction and data augmentation \cite{Xie2016RepresentationLO, Zhang2021OpenHR, Fangchao2021ElementIF}.
+With the developments of LLMs recently, the \textbf{\textit{pre-trained knowledge}} within these models is utilized, encapsulating extensive relational data \cite{jiang2020can, petroni2020context} and enabling efficient retrieval with well-designed instructions.
+The strong generalization capabilities of LLM-based approaches allow them to embrace \textbf{\textit{open-world knowledge}}, making them more robust and adaptable to various tasks and real-world applications.
 Further details in Appendix \ref{subsec:appendix_source_external}.